cloudfoundry/docs-bosh/content/links-api.md

 ### `GET /link_address`: Link Address

-Obtain the DNS or IP address for a singular link.
+Obtain the DNS address for a singular link.
+This is equivalent to using `link("my-link").address` in jobs templates.

 #### Request Params
 * **link_id**: [String] The link ID.